Beyond the Law (2019 film)

 Beyond the Law is a 2019 American crime action film directed by James Cullen Bressack.
 It stars Steven Seagal, Johnny Messner, DMX, and Bill Cobbs.
 The film follows a former detective who vows to avenge his estranged son's death and eventually takes on the local mob.

 The film was released on VOD and limited theaters on December 6, 2019.
 The DVD was released on January 14, 2020.
 It also marks a reunion for Seagal and DMX who previously collaborated for Exit Wounds in 2001.
-Beyond the Law was the final film appearance of DMX before his death in April 2021.
+Beyond the Law was the final film appearance of DMX before his death in April 2021, and Seagal's most recent film.

 Plot

-A young man named Chance Wilson falls into a life of corruption moving back into the intercity against the wishes of his father Frank Wilson (Johnny Messner).
+A young man named Chance Wilson falls into a life of corruption moving back into the intercity against the wishes of his father Frank Wilson.
 Frank Wilson initially hoped to keep his son safe and out of trouble by moving out into the country after the death of his wife.
-Believing life outside the big city is no life at all, Chance returns to the city where he becomes involved with gangsters led by Desmond Packard (Zack Ward).
-While in the city, Chance developed a widely-known reputation for gambling, oftentimes wagering more than he could afford to pay.
+Believing life outside the big city is no life at all, Chance returns to the city where he becomes involved with gangsters led by Desmond Packard.
+While in the city, Chance develops a notorious reputation for gambling, oftentimes wagering more than he could afford to pay.
 One night after gambling at Packard's club, Chance's apartment is invaded by Packard and his men.
 Unable to produce the money he owes, Chance is brutally beaten and fatally shot by Packard.